tox-dev/tox/.github/ISSUE_TEMPLATE.md

 If submitting a BUG please provide:

-- [ ] Minimal reproduceable example or detailed description, assign "bug"
+- [ ] Minimal reproducible example or detailed description, assign "bug"
 - [ ] OS and `pip list` output